microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/channelSummary.md

 ---
 title: "channelSummary resource type"
-description: "Contains information about a channel in Microsoft Teams, including numbers of guests, members, owners and an indicator for members from other tenants." ms.localizationpriority: medium
+description: "Contains information about a channel in Microsoft Teams, including numbers of guests, members, and owners, and whether the channel includes members from other tenants." ms.localizationpriority: medium
 author: "sonalikallanimicrosoft"
 ms.prod: "microsoft-teams"